Col de la Traversette: Possible site of Hannibal's Alpine crossing

 In the 1950s, Gavin de Beer was the first to propose the pass as the likely site at which Hannibal had crossed the Alps.
 However, the eminent Polybian scholar F. W. Walbank rejected de Beer's theory in 1956.

-However, de Beer's thesis received renewed support in 2016 when geologist William Mahaney et al. reported that sediments had been identified near the pass that had been churned up by "the constant movement of thousands of animals and humans" and dated them to approximately 218 BC, the time of Hannibal's invasion.
+De Beer's thesis received renewed support in 2016 when geologist William Mahaney et al. reported that sediments had been identified near the pass that had been churned up by "the constant movement of thousands of animals and humans" and dated them to approximately 218 BC, the time of Hannibal's invasion.

-However, since the radiocarbon dating method that processed the Mahaney expedition samples had a standard deviation of plus or minus 60 years, Mahaney's findings were not definitive despite widespread speculation at the time.
+However, since the radiocarbon dating method that processed the Mahaney expedition samples had a standard deviation of plus or minus 60 years, and several other armies are known to have crossed the Alps in this period, Mahaney's findings were not definitive despite widespread speculation at the time.
 In particular, no Carthaginian artifacts or elephant bones attributable to the numerous fatalities suffered by the army have been found.